Variable cost - What is a variable cost?

 - Labour: hours directly associated with the production of goods/services

-- Commissions: payments made to employees based on sales
+- Commission: payments made to employees based on sales

 - Credit card fees: the costs associated with using credit cards for payments